minio/warp/README.md

 # Benchmarks

 All benchmarks operate concurrently.
-By default the processor determines the number of operations that will be running concurrently.
+By default, 20 operations will run concurrently.
 This can however also be tweaked using the `--concurrent` parameter.

 Tweaking concurrency can have an impact on performance, especially if latency to the server is tested.